Graphical models for infinite measures with applications to extremes: Relation to conditional independence in extremes

 \subsection{Sparsity}

 Detecting meaningful and interpretable sparse structures in multivariate extremal dependence is an active field of research.
 Most approaches are formulated in terms of the exponent measure $\Lambda$ of the respective limit models in~\eqref{MEVD}.
 The review article \citet{eng2021} distinguishes three groups of methods and formalizes the underlying notions of sparsity.
 In this section we show that our theory reveals an intimate connection between two of them.
+First, let us recall the relevant sparsity notions.

-The research on \emph{concomitant extremes} is concerned with the identification of sub-faces $\mathcal E_D$, $D\subset V$, that the exponent measure charges with mass, that is, $\Lambda(\mathcal E^I) > 0$.
-Recall that a sub-face is defined as
+The research on \emph{concomitant extremes} is concerned with the identification of elementary sub-faces $\mathcal E_D$, $\emptyset \neq D\subset V$, that the exponent measure charges with mass, that is, $\Lambda(\mathcal E_D) > 0$.
+In this context, a sub-face is defined as

-This is of interest since in this case, variables indexed by the set $D$ can be concomitantly extreme while the others are much smaller.
+This is of interest since in the case $\Lambda(\mathcal E_D) > 0$, underlying variables indexed by the set $D$ can be jointly extreme.
 The set $\mathcal E_+$ can be partitioned in the $2^d-1$ disjoint sub-faces $\mathcal E_D$ for all non-empty subsets $D\subset V$.
 The sparsity notion 2(a) in \citet{eng2021} requires that there is only a small number of groups of variables that can be concomitantly extreme, that is,

 The sparsity notion 2(b) then states that the maximal cardinality of such groups is much smaller than the dimension $d = |V|$.
 Many statistical approaches have been proposed to tackle the difficult problem of determining those sets \citep[e.g.,][]{sim2020, chi2017, chi2019, mey2019}.